A Brief Guide to the APD (Updated Jan 2026)

 (17).
 Source species search in scientific name (e.g. Homo sapiens).
 This allows for the search of a collection of AMPs from a specific living species so far collected into the APD.

 (18).
-In 2020, the APD also enabled "microbiota" search also in the Source Organism field;
+In 2020, the APD also first enabled "microbiota" search in the Source Organism field;

 (19).
-Antimicrobial activity against any species can be search in the Additional Information field by entering "E. coli", "S. aureus", or "C. albicans"; Note that E.coli (searchable) is not a typo but indicates "species not inhibited by the peptide at the tested concentration, e.g. > 100 uM".
-In 2022, the APD has established a full activity annotation by creating a third "uncertain" categoty, e.g., E-coli (searchable), for any observed activity not greater than 100 uM (e.g., >16 uM).
+Antimicrobial activity against any species can be searched in the Additional Information field by entering "E. coli", "S. aureus", or "C. albicans"; Note that E.coli (searchable) is not a typo but indicates that "this E. coli strain was not inhibited by the peptide with MIC > 100 ug/ml or 100 uM".
+In 2023, the APD has established a full activity annotation system by creating a third "uncertain" categoty, e.g., E-coli (searchable), for any observed activity not greater than 100 uM (e.g., >16 uM) (read the paper here).

 (21).
-Also antimicrobial robustness info: e.g., salt-sensitive and salt-insensitive peptides can be searched in the Add Info field;
+Also antimicrobial robustness info: format: 75 NaCl-sensitive:E. coli or 46 MgCl2-insensitive:S. aureus peptides can be searched in the Add Info field; pH-sensitive (see the APD6 for more)

-(22).
-MOA (mechanism of action) in the Additional info field;
+(23).
+MOA (mechanism of action) in the Add info field (search format: MOA:bacteria; MOA:fungi);

-The above annotations make the APD most comprehensive (see LL-37 for instance).
-In addition, the annotation in the NAME field allows users to search AMP information from a specified life kingdom or domain such as bacteria, archaea, fungi (search with fungii), plants, and animals.
+Kingdom search: the APD is the first database that adopted the six life kingdom classification initiated in the APD2 and completed in the APD3.
+You can search AMPs from a defined life kingdom by entering bacteria, archaea, fungi (search with fungii), plants, and animals in the NAME field.
 For example, a subdatabase for bacterial AMPs can be generated by entering the word "bacteria" into one of the search boxes in the name field, and any properties of the bacterial AMPs (i.e. bacteriocins) can be searched in the usual way.
 Likewise, users can search AMPs from plants or animals (amphibians, fish, reptiles, birds, invertebrates, insects, spiders, mollusks, worms, crustacean, spiders, etc.).

 The database also has the Prediction and Design Interfaces from the very beginning since 2003.
-The APD database has a unique peptide prediction program.
+The APD database programmed the first calculation and prediction interface in 2003.
 After you input the sequence, the program will calculate select properties of the peptide (e.g. net charge, length, hydrophobic residue% and amino acid composition).
 If the calculated parameters are out of the APD-defined space for natural AMPs, the program will stop (Nov 2013 version).
 Otherwise, the system will traverses the database and does pairwise sequence alignment.
-The APD will then list thousands of peptide sequences that are similar to your input.
+The APD will then list many peptide sequences that are similar to your input (initially limited to 5 most similar sequences).
 The program will calculate a similarity score and displays the differences between the input and database sequences.
 You can improve the activity of the peptide you designed based on the alignment results.
 Hence, it is useful to compare your sequences with the entries in the APD before you report your new AMPs.

-The APD also provides statistical information on peptide sequence, structure and function of all entries or a group of peptide entries of similar properties such as anticancer or from the same sources such as bacteria.
+The APD is also the first in providing statistical information on peptide sequence, structure and function of all entries or a group of peptide entries of similar properties such as anticancer or from the same sources such as bacteria.
 Examples of statistic data about AMPs can be viewed here.

 For the definition of selected terms or abbreviations related to AMPs, please go to Glossary.

-For selected papers contributed by the Wang laboratory and his collaborators, please go to Selected Publications.
+For AMP papers contributed by the Wang laboratory, please go to Contact and Publications.

 For frequently asked questions from users, please refer to the FAQ page.